elm-city-craftworks/practicing-ruby-web/README.md

 You can access the Rails application on port 3000, and the Mailcatcher instance on port 1080.

+### Setting Up a Production-Like Environment with Chef

+Our [Practicing Ruby Chef cookbook][cookbook] fully automates the process of setting up a production-like environment that can run the Practicing Ruby Rails app.
+It takes a bare Ubuntu system from zero to the point where Practicing Ruby can be deployed with Capistrano.
+Check out the cookbook's README to learn more.

 ## Contributing

 Features and bugs are tracked through [Github Issues][issue-tracker].